michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0149.md

 ### Definition
 - n: the state of being susceptible; easily affected
 ### Family
+- susceptibility: susceptibilities+
-susceptibility: susceptibilities+;susceptible: insusceptible, susceptibility, susceptibleness, susceptibly, unsusceptible;unsusceptible: unsusceptibility
+- susceptible: insusceptible, susceptibility, susceptibleness, susceptibly, unsusceptible
+- unsusceptible: unsusceptibility
 ### Examples
 - Genetics are a key factor in the heritability of mental illness and susceptibility to addiction.
 - About 70% of the genetic loci that contribute to IBD susceptibility are thought to be shared with other complex diseases such as ankylosing spondylitis.